brcina/spring-server-mvn/README.md

 ./mvnw spring-boot:run
 ```

-Using the dev profile which will also insert faked organisations
+Using the dev profile which will also insert faked organisations see the LoadDatabase class

 ```bash
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev